On the Word Problem for Special Monoids

-Arguably the most important result to date on special monoids is the following, sometimes referred to as the Adian-Makanin Theorem: the group of units of a $k$-relation special monoid is a $k$-relator group, and a finitely presented special monoid has decidable word problem if and only if its group of units does \cite{Adjan1960, Adjan1966, Makanin1966}.
-An example of an immediate corollary to this result is that the word problem for any special monoid with a single defining relation $w=1$ is decidable, by Magnus' solution of the word problem for one-relator groups \cite{Magnus1932}.
+Arguably the most important result to date on special monoids is the following, sometimes referred to as the Adian-Makanin Theorem: the group of units of a $k$-relation special monoid is a $k$-relator group, and a finitely presented special monoid has decidable word problem if and only if its group of units does \cite{Adian1960, Adian1966, Makanin1966}.
+An example of an immediate corollary to this result is that the word problem for any special monoid with a single defining relation $w=1$ is decidable, using Magnus' solution to the word problem for one-relator groups \cite{Magnus1932}.
+Hence, given a special monoid $M$, the group of units $U(M)$ plays a key r\^ole in understanding the monoid.
+We shall presently see this theme reinforced in this article.

-On the other hand, we have the methods of formal language theory as applied to group theory, initiated in 1971 by An{\={\i}}s{\={\i}}mov \cite{Anisimov1971}; the realisation that the language-theoretic properties of the set of all words representing the identity element in a group can reveal structural information of the group in question unlocked an entirely new angle of approach to many old problems.
-This set is commonly referred to as the \textit{word problem} for the group, where the definite article is supported by the fact that the language-theoretic properties of this set do not generally depend on the generating set chosen for the group.
-An{\={\i}}s{\={\i}}mov showed that the word problem of a group is a regular language if and only if the group is finite.
-This connection was bolstered by the deep and beautiful theorem that a finitely generated group has context-free word problem if and only if it is virtually free, proven in 1983 by Muller \& Schupp \cite{Muller1983} when supplemented with a result by Dunwoody \cite{Dunwoody1985}.
-Further to this, Herbst \cite{Herbst1991} proved that a group has a one-counter word problem if and only if it is virtually cyclic.
-Many other results have been shown in a similar spirit for other classes of groups, see especially \cite{Holt2005}.
+From another direction, the methods of formal language theory have been highly successful in applications to group theory.
+This was initiated in 1971 by An{\={\i}}s{\={\i}}mov \cite{Anisimov1971}, and considers, for a group $G$ generated by a set $A$, the set of all words over $A$ which represent the identity element.
+The realisation that the language-theoretic properties of this set of words can reveal structural information about the group in question unlocked an entirely new angle of approach to group theory.
+The set is commonly referred to as the \textit{word problem} for the group, where the definite article is supported by the fact that the language-theoretic properties of this set do not generally depend on the generating set chosen for the group.
+An{\={\i}}s{\={\i}}mov showed that the word problem of a group is a regular language if and only if the group is finite.\footnote{However, An{\={\i}}s{\={\i}}mov remarks that this theorem can be immediately deduced already from results by Glu\v{s}kov on automatic partitions from 10 years prior \cite{Glushkov1961}.} Further, he showed that the class of groups with context-free word problem is closed under free products, and that it does not contain the group $\mathbb{Z}^2$.
+He later proved that every context-free group has the Howson property \cite{Anisimov1975}.
+A full and striking characterisation of the class of context-free groups was then provided: a finitely generated group has context-free word problem if and only if it is virtually free.
+This was proved in 1983 by Muller \& Schupp \cite{Muller1983} (when supplemented by a result by Dunwoody's \cite{Dunwoody1985}).
+This famous result -- the Muller-Schupp theorem -- is now the basis of a large literature and much active research, see e.g. \cite{Gilman1996, Gilman2007, Diekert2013, Araujo2017}.